kmaaallen/simon-game/README.md

 These toggles move off the game board on smaller screen sizes so text and display are still readable for the player.

 ### Features Left to Implement
+#### No player input catch
+If the game displays and the player does not click any of the buttons to copy the sequence, I would like the game sequence to display again.

 ## Technologies Used
 ### HTML, CSS and JavaScript